 The Length field is either 1-byte or 3-byte integer and specifies the total number of bytes contained in the packet (including the Length field itself).

-If the first byte of the Length field is coded “0x01” then the Length field is 3-bytes long; in this case, the two following octets specify the total number of octets of the message (most-significant octet first).
-Otherwise, the Length field is only 1-byte long and specifies itself the total number of bytess contained in the packet.
+If the first byte of the Length field is coded “0x01” then the Length field is 3-bytes long; in this case, the two following bytes specify the total number of bytes of the packet (most-significant byte first).
+Otherwise, the Length field is only 1-byte long and specifies itself the total number of bytes contained in the packet.

-The 3-bytebyte format allows the encoding of packet lengths up to 65535 bytesbyte.
-Messages with lengths smaller than 256 bytesbyte may use the shorter Bytebyte format.
+The 3-byte format allows the encoding of packet lengths up to 65535 bytes.
+Packets with lengths up to and including 255 bytes MUST use the shorter byte format.

+Non-normative comment

-Note that because MQTT-SN does not support message fragmentation and reassembly, the maximum message length that could be used in a network is governed by the maximum packet size that is supported by that network, and not by the maximum length that could be encoded by MQTT-SN.
+MQTT-SN does not support packet fragmentation and reassembly, the maximum packet length that could be used in a network is governed by the maximum packet size that is supported by that network, and not by the maximum length that could be encoded by MQTT-SN.

 MQTT-SN Control Packet Type

-The MQTT-SN Control Packet TypeMsgType field is 1-byte long and specifies the Control Packet type which is one of the values shown below.
+The MQTT-SN Control Packet Type field is 1-byte long and specifies the MQTT-SN Control Packet type which is one of the values shown below.

+Table 2-1 MQTT Control Packet types